hsouri/DCNN_SVM/README.md

 ```

-# Traing and Test Loss
+# Training and Test Loss
 Losses for trainig the model will be saved in the `out.txt` file.

 # Test Scores